Key Takeaways

 Framework expertise specific to your market

-This means your vCISO provider should understand not only how they work, but also how all of them interact.
-A vCISO who maps ISO 27001 controls to SOC 2 Trust Services Criteria eliminates duplicate work and reduces your audit preparation timeline.
+Your provider should understand not just each framework but how they interact.
+A vCISO who maps ISO 27001 Annex A controls to SOC 2 Trust Services Criteria eliminates duplicate work and compresses your audit-preparation timeline, the single biggest time saving available to a startup pursuing both.

 Startup-specific engagement structure